Breathe Better with Whole-Home Air Filtration in Houston

 There are a few electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged components to capture.
+An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, created elsewhere in your home.
+And decrease ozone, a known lung irritant, created elsewhere in your home.